Lockheed F-104 Starfighter: North American service

 By the late 1950s, USAF fighter doctrine had shifted away from air superiority (fighter against fighter combat) and placed more importance on the interceptor (fighter against bomber combat) and tactical fighter-bomber roles.
 The F-104 was deemed inadequate for either, lacking both payload capability and endurance in comparison with other USAF aircraft.
-As a result, the USAF procured only 296 examples of the Starfighter, including both single-seat and two-seat versions.
+As a result, the USAF procured only 296 Starfighters, including both single-seat and two-seat versions.
+During Operation Power Pack, USAF F-104s were deployed to Ramey Air Force Base to protect the American supply line against potential Soviet-supplied Cuban MiGs.
+Twelve F-104s were sent to Puerto Rico, where they remained until 3 June 1965.
 The F-104's service with the USAF was quickly wound down after the aircraft's second deployment to southeast Asia in 1967.
 Although the remaining F-104As in regular USAF service had been recently fitted with more powerful and reliable J79-GE-19 engines, the last USAF Starfighters left regular Air Force service in 1969.
 The aircraft continued in use with the Puerto Rico Air National Guard until 1975 when it was replaced by the A-7 Corsair II.

+In 1959, the United States Navy (USN) Navy Weapons Training Center China Lake borrowed a YF-104A-2 and two F-104As to test the effectiveness of the AIM-9 Sidewinder missile at supersonic speeds.
+The aircraft were crewed by USAF 83rd FIS personnel.
+Most of the tests took place in 1960 and 1961.
+The two F-104As were lost to accidents, while the YF-104A completed the program safely and later was converted to a QF-104A drone.

 The last use of the F-104 Starfighter in US markings was training pilots for the West German Air Force, with a wing of TF-104Gs and F-104Gs based at Luke Air Force Base, Arizona.
 Although operated in USAF markings, these aircraft (which included German-built aircraft) were owned by West Germany.
 They continued in use until 1983.